-The festival of Chanukah will be celebrated for 8 days in December.
-It is sometimes called the ‘festival of light’ and families light the special candelabra (chanukiah) and traditionally eat food fried in oil.
+The festival of Chanukah is celebrated in December.
+During the ‘festival of light’ families light the special candelabra (chanukiah) and traditionally eat food fried in oil.
 It is certainly not the festival to be dieting.
 For the girls of Monday Morning Cooking Club it is always about the food and they love to make potato latkes (small potato cakes, like roesti.)
 Eat these with a little salt, piled high with a dollop of Tribehou crème fraîche and a decadent amount of caviar to celebrate.
 This recipe is from their second book, The Feast Goes On.

 - 600 g Desiree (or frying) Potatoes